-Angle is a scalable, efficient, over-collateralized and liquid decentralized stablecoin protocol.
+Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol.
 Get to know how it works under the hood!

 Welcome to Angle Developers Guide ⚒️!
 The goal of this guide is to help developers understand how Angle protocol works under the hood and how to build on top of it.

 - The different smart contracts at stake in the Angle Protocol